ReDI-School/intro-java/lesson5/index.md

 This program will run once and compare the both numbers stored in `currentHeightInCm` and `newHeightInCm` and saves the largest of both numbers in the variable `currentHeightInCm`.
 When the program is finished the variable `currentHeightInCm` will contain the largest of these both numbers.
 So far so good.
-This is a good base for out program but now we need to execute this statements for every person in our class.
+This is a good base for our program but now we need to execute these statements for every person in our class.

 What we need to do:
 1. Ask the user how many people are members of our class
 2. Store this number
 3. Create a new variable to store the height of the current tallest person (right now it is 0 because the tallest person is not evaluated yet)
-4. Ask the next person for their height
+4. Ask the next person for his/her height
 5. Store this height in a second variable
 6. Compare the new variable with the variable which contains the height of the person who is the tallest person so far
-7. If the new person is taller than the current tallest person store the new height in the variable for the current tallest person
+7. If the new person is taller than the current tallest person, store the new height in the variable for the current tallest person
 8. Repeat steps 4 -7 for all students in the class.

 ```java